cnrs-oguzumut/bibtex-formatter/README.md

 ## 🔄 Recent Updates

+### Version 2.0.0 (Latest)
+- ✨ **NEW**: Drag & drop figure file renaming with ZIP download
+- ✨ **NEW**: Visual feedback for file matching
+- 🐛 **FIXED**: Proper handling of nested braces in BibTeX (special characters)
+- 🐛 **FIXED**: Correct processing of LaTeX accent commands
+- 🎨 Improved UI with golden drop zone for figures
+- 📦 Added JSZip library for in-browser ZIP creation
+- 🧪 Added test cases tab for BibTeX formatter

 ### Version 1.0.0
 - ✨ Initial release with two tools
 - 📊 Figure Organizer: Sequential renaming with folder organization
 - 📚 BibTeX Formatter: Author and journal abbreviation
 - 🔒 100% client-side processing for privacy
 - 📱 Responsive design for mobile devices

+---

+## 🌟 Why Use These Tools?

+### No Installation Required
+- Works directly in your browser
+- No Python, no Node.js, no dependencies
+- Cross-platform: Windows, Mac, Linux

+### Privacy First
+- All processing happens locally
+- Your files never leave your computer
+- No accounts, no tracking, no data collection

+### Academic-Focused
+- Built by researchers, for researchers
+- Handles real-world LaTeX quirks
+- Supports international characters and special formatting

+### User-Friendly
+- Drag & drop interface
+- Visual previews before downloading
+- Clear feedback and error messages

+---

+**Made with ❤️ for the academic community**